- Terms of Home Loan

 - EMI and pre-EMI amounts applicable

-- It is a common practice of taking postdates cheques for home loan.
+- It is a common practice of taking postdates cheques for a home loan.

-- It state the exact EMI amount that is signed by you.
+- It states the exact EMI amount that is signed by you.

 - These cheques cannot be processed ahead of the date mentioned on them.